wix-incubator/DetoxInstruments/Documentation/XcodeIntegrationGuide.md

-# Profiler Framework Integration Guide—iOS
+# Profiler Framework Integration Guide with Xcode

 The following steps explain how to link the Profiler framework into your iOS application, providing a quick and easy way to enable profiling of your application.